linuxaustralia/constitution_and_policies/privacy_policy.md

 update this privacy policy when our information handling practices change.
 Updates will be provided on our website.

-This policy was last updated on 16 December 2019.
+This policy was last updated on 27 April 2020.

 # Overview